Seyoooo/SMLproject/README.md

 ### 2.1.
 Struture of the project

 At the center of the system is Hopsworks.
-It receives and store the features created in *movies_feature_pipeline.ipynb*, send them to *movies_training_pipeline.ipynb* and get back a trained model, interact with workflows and with Huggingface.
-The data are fetched from TMDB API in the feature pipeline.
-Data for is also fetched in the workflows for daily inference, and in Huggingface for details of movies.
+It receives and stores the features created in *movies_feature_pipeline.ipynb*, sends them to *movies_training_pipeline.ipynb* and get back a trained model, interacts with workflows and with Huggingface.
+The offline dataset is fetched from TMDB API in the feature pipeline.
+Data is also fetched in the workflows for daily inference, and from Huggingface for details of movies.

 This project involves different online services.
-Hopsworks and TMDB API both need API private keys
+In the code, we need API private keys to access Hopsworks and TMDB API.
+We added them as secret keys on Github for the workflows, and you will not have access to them on the repository.
+If you want to run this code, you should either ask us the keys or create your owns.

+For clarity, all functions basic functions and functions for feature extraction and TMDB API interactions are coded in *utils.py*.

 ### 2.2 Features selection and pipeline

-c
+TMDB API has some interesting pre-computed features : vote_average of the movie on their website and popularity.

 ### 2.3 Training pipeline

 ### 2.4 Workflows